 How to decorate Graduation Hat Sugar Cookies

 First thin royal icing out with a little water to make different consistencies.
 We are going to need a stiff (30 second or more) and thin consistency (about 8 seconds) in the same color.
-I love using the squeeze bottles because, for me, they are really manageable.
+The stiff icing is used for piping and the thin icing for flooding.
+This frosting can be put is pastry bags or squeeze bottles.
+I love using squeeze bottles because, for me, they are really manageable.

 You start by outlining your “hat” with the thicker icing.